brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ### #cleancode - @brendt_gd

-^ I'd love to see how your code looks.
+^ Naturally, I'd love to see how your code looks.

+^ I always enjoy looking over someones shoulder to see how they have configured their IDE, and how they write code.

-^ If you're up for it > screenshot and Twitter
+^ If you're up for it, send me a screenshot of your code to me on Twitter!

 ---

 ### *stitcher.io/cognitive-load*
 ### *stitcher.io/key-binding*
 ### *stitcher.io/curly*

+^ With that being said, thanks for your attention!